TaylorDarneille/SEIRFX818/readme.md

-Welcome to SEI 713!
-You are officially a developer.
-Please download the following content to your brain \(please note, this download process will take about 12 weeks\).
+Welcome to SEI Flex! **You are officially a developer**.
+Please download the following content to your brain \(please note, this download process will take about 6 months\).